damiankoper/geovis/README.md

 ### What's in here?

-For my Bachelor's degree thesis, I've implemented a library for developing geographical visualizations for the web and an example application that utilizes it.
-Library provides basic orbit camera abstractions and controls.
+For my Bachelor's thesis, I've implemented a library for developing geographical visualizations for the web and an example application that utilizes it.
+The library provides basic orbit camera abstractions and controls.
 The visualization system is fully extensible, allowing one visualization to be built on top of another.

-Directory description:
+Directories:
 * **docs** - LaTeX source and output of the thesis
 * **engine** - geographical visualization library with example visualizations
 * **testTileService** - service simulating OpenStreetMap endpoints to test visualization based on tiles